Yom HaShoah

 • Holocaust Survivor Gerda Seifer shares her testimony with very interested students.

-• Clifford Lester joins Holocaust Survivor Dr. Edgar Moran in lighting memorial candles for the victims of the Holocaust.
+• Clifford Lester joins Survivor Dr. Edgar Moran in lighting memorial candles for Holocaust victims

 • Attendees gather in the theater for the annual Yom HaShoah event